-- Reduce heat if necessary, stirring often until it reaches a gravy consistency to your liking.
+- Stir often and reduce heat if necessary until you’ve reached a gravy consistency of your liking.
 It’s usually about 5-10 minutes for me.

 - Crack in some fresh ground pepper, and voila!
 Serve over mashed potatoes, poutine, or any other gravy vessel.

 Note: Store any leftovers in an airtight container in the fridge.
-You can reheat it in the microwave or pour in back into a sauce pot on the stove.
-It may need a little splash of water depending on how thick you made it.
+You can reheat the gravy in the microwave or pour in back into a sauce pot on the stove.
+It may need a splash of water depending on how much it’s thickened.